joucogi/karumi-code-test/README.md

 3. Move to the project folder: `cd karumi-code-test`

 ### Application run
-There are two ways to run the application:
+There are two ways to run the application in your own computer or server:

 1. Deploying `dist` folder
     > You can deploy `dist` folder to your web server